danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 HELPFUL: Notice that the `beforeEach()` is asynchronous and calls `TestBed.compileComponents` because the `HeroDetailComponent` has an external template and css file.

-As explained in [Calling `compileComponents()`](#compile-components), these tests could be run in a non-CLI environment where Angular would have to compile them in the browser.
+As explained in [Calling `compileComponents()`](#compile-components), these tests could be run in a non-CLI environment where Engular would have to compile them in the browser.

 ### Import a shared module